joshualeond/jduncstats.com/content/post/2019-11-02_golf-turing/index.md

 ![](/post/2019-11-02_golf-turing_files/golf-turing-rev1_13_1.svg)

 Now this model fits the new data better than the original geometry based model but you can see an issue near the middle of the range of the x-axis (distance).
-Gelman's comments and proposed fix:
+Some of Gelman's select comments and proposed fix:

 > There are problems with the fit in the middle of the range of x.
 We suspect this is a problem with the binomial error model, as it tries harder to fit points where the counts are higher.
 Look at how closely the fitted curve hugs the data at the very lowest values of x.